Some children and young people with SEND who live in Warwickshire will need social care support.

 Early help family support workers offer advice and support to families who are seeking help with parenting concerns such as challenging behaviour or sleep issues.
 The service is a spectrum of support from a freely available telephone helpline and parenting workshops right through to a more targeted and personalised approach provided through the early help pathway.

-Whilst we can support most children through early help, some children will also need a social care assessment.
-You can ask for a social care assessment through the Multi-agency Safeguarding Hub (MASH).
+Whilst we can support most children through early help, some children will also need a children and family social care assessment.
+You can ask for a children and family social care assessment through the children and families front door.
 They will ask a member of the children’s social care team to contact you.

-Please be aware MASH deals with all social care requests, including ‘children in need’ and child protection.
+Please be aware that the children and families front door deals with all social care requests, including ‘children in need’ and child protection.
 Children with disabilities are defined as ‘children in need’ under Section 17 of the Children Act 1989.

 Where children have disabilities considered to be severe or profound, it is recognised that a specialist service is likely to be required.
 These children and young people will be referred to the Children with Disabilities Team (CWDT) if they require a social work service.

 The CWDT work alongside the wider social care service and provide support where a child or young person is considered to have a disability.
 They also support parents and carers through the carer support pathway and offer bookable advice sessions to parents and carers.

 If you are a carer, you can request carers support through the parent carer support pathway.

 - More information on children and family social care assessments

 - Find information on the Parent Carer Support Pathway

 What help is available after a children and family social care assessment?